December 2020 Newsletter

 Before asking for their LCW status to be reviewed, claimants should speak to a benefits adviser about the risks.
 A new WCA could bring with it the risk of being found fit for work - so the claimant needs to be confident that they won't lose their LCW status and confident that the evidence supports them having LCWRA status instead.

-DON'T FORGET - The SDP Gateway rules are ending
+DON'T FORGET - The SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021) rules are ending

 The aim of the 'Gateway', in simple terms, is to make sure certain disabled claimants don't see a drop in their income - that they would not otherwise have experienced - because they have had to claim UC.